 Yet, with all that they memorize, most lack common sense and critical thinking.

-Anyway, I mention all of this because I also have a family history of Alzheimer’s and Parkinson’s.
+Anyway, I mention all of this because I also have a family history of brain health and memory problems.

-Now, my mom and myself, we both have poor memory – but not my dad.
+Now, my mom and, we both have poor memory – but not my dad.
 This guy remembers everything – including silly things going back over 80 years ago.

 However, after his stroke and in the past 5 years, I can see a very fast decline in his memory.
 He forgets everything now.

 Maybe this is the start of dementia, I’m not sure.

 The good news is that in the past 6 months, I’ve improved his memory a lot, as well as my mom’s … which I’ll be sharing with you how, so you can do the same in your life.

 Plus, how I’ve improved my own memory tremendously over the past decade.